• Tell your family and friends about your engagement.

 • Send out your wedding invitations.

-• Buy your shoes and underwear for your first dress fitting.
+• Brides should buy their shoes and underwear for their first dress fitting.

 • Order your stationery.